mdaijaj/Gaana.com-scrapping/README.md

 This is link for flipkart:"https://gaana.com/search/songs/".<br>
-After finishing installation process above, you can run the tasks, using python3 imdb.py
+After finishing installation process above, you can run on termin.<br>
+python3 gaana_com.py